The biggest problem that telecom operators face is keeping up with the demands of the connected customer.*

 Just 4% of executives felt their customers were happy with their current customer experience.
 The vast majority (96%) of Chief Marketing Officers from telcos said that non-telcos do a better job on customer experience.

 The bar isn’t being set by traditional competitors but by the renowned FANG (Facebook, Amazon, Netflix and Google) companies that have stolen wallet share and commoditised telcos’ offerings.
 FANG companies are winning a bigger wallet share, because they understand their customers and they use that knowledge to predict their behaviour and treat each customer differently.
-Personally.
+Personally with a real customer focus.

 In perhaps the ultimate snub to telcos, most of that wallet share gained by FANG companies is being transacted via telco customers’ mobile devices on their network!
 Telco CMOs know they need to do something, but it seems like a huge mountain to climb and they are struggling to get going.